COLLECTION MANAGEMENT POLICY

 1. Scope of Coverage

-Although the collection is comprised primarily of American publications it does reflect educational and publishing trends of a more global or international nature by the inclusion of titles issued through international publishers' exchanges and through participation in an exchange facilitated by our Russian students each spring semester.
+Although the collection is comprised primarily of American imprints it does reflect educational and publishing trends of a more global or international nature by the inclusion of titles available through international publishers' exchanges.

-Since the allocation for Youth Collection materials is not large enough to develop extensive collections of books about every country, representative titles are selected from most major series focusing on countries and cultures of the world.
-Hence, only one to three current titles on a specific country may be found in the collection, but additional titles on the country may be cited by noting other series that offer a book on the country and then examining books from these series in this library.
+Geographical coverage at the state level is supported with at least one title about every state.
+The geographical and historical collection on Iowa is most extensive, but more materials are being sought in this area.
+Since the allocation for Youth Collection materials is not large enough to develop extensive collections of materials about every country, representative titles are selected from most major geographical or historical series focusing on countries and cultures of the world.
+Generally, several current titles on a country may be found in the collection.

-Weeding procedures are based on a modified plan developed by the Iowa Department of Education.
-Generally, books that are at least ten years old, have not circulated for at least five years, and are not listed in the major retrospective bibliographies are considered for withdrawal.
-The average time a volume remains in the collection is thirteen years.
+Retention policies and weeding procedures are based on a plan originally developed by the Iowa Department of Education.
+Generally, items that are at least ten years old and have not circulated for at least three years are considered for withdrawal in consultation with major retrospective bibliographies.
+Other considerations include balance in the collection, publishing trends in the genre or discipline, and strengths/weaknesses of the specific title.

 2. Treatment of Subject

-The Youth Collection includes many of the best quality titles in picture books, information books, full-length fiction, biography, poetry, and folklore.
+The Youth Collection includes many top-quality titles in the major genres of children’s/young adult literature: picture books, information books, full-length fiction, biography, poetry, and folklore.
+Selection criteria include sound literary and aesthetic quality, authenticity and accuracy, curriculum application, audience suitability, and cost.
 Titles are selected on the basis of positive reviews and faculty recommendations.
-Review titles submitted by publishers are also considered for inclusion using the same criteria.
-The collection includes total runs of several major awards: Caldecott, Newbery, Iowa Children's Choice, and Iowa Teen Award.
-The major children's periodicals are acquired, with special attention to those indexed in The Children's Magazine Guide.
+Review titles submitted by publishers and other sources are considered for inclusion using the same criteria.
+The collection includes total runs of several major awards: Caldecott, Coretta Scott King, Newbery, Goldfinch Award, Iowa Children's Choice, Iowa Teen Award and Iowa High School Book Award.

 D. ALA Collecting Level Codes